 The dovetail template is a handy piece of equipment to have which not only saves you time, but also space as it removes the need for a sliding bevel (once made).
 Once you get started, you will find areas in which you may need to expand your collection, for example you may want some different chisel sizes or different saws, but to begin with you can learn a lot, even with a limited set of hand tools.

 Have you got a starter tool kit?
-Let us know which tools you consider essential to get started in woodworking in the blog comments!
+Let us know which tools you consider essential in the blog comments!